Air Taxi Skyport Location Problem for Airport Access: Literature review

-In the academic research community, limited studies have been conducted on eVTOL infrastructure requirements and selection (\cite{alexander, vascik, vascik2, vascik3, vascik4}).
-In particular, they focus on operational and infrastructure requirements, and constraints for UAM.
+In the academic research community, prior work on eVTOL infrastructure selection focus on operational and space requirements for UAM infrastructure while discussing several layout options for skyports (\citealp{alexander, vascik, vascik2, vascik3, vascik4}).
 These studies highlight various factors that contribute toward infrastructure planning of UAM (\emph{e.g.}, population density, income levels, long commute times to work, congestion, tourism, and airport trips) and propose suitable locations for infrastructure (\emph{e.g.}, existing helipads, rooftops of existing parking garages or high rise buildings, roadways, and open spaces in large intersections).
-A recent work by Lim \emph{et al.} \cite{clustering} proposed selecting skyport locations by using the K-means clustering algorithm, and demonstrated results for the Seoul metro area.
-However, the clustering of trips to determine skyport locations (cluster centroids) was limited to only three major routes within the city.
+Access to airports or other major transport hubs was ranked the highest in a study by \cite{fadhil_gis} (in terms of importance of factors in assessing ground infrastructure station selection); a GIS-based analysis was used for studying skyport placement options.
+A recent work by \cite{clustering} proposed selecting skyport locations by using K-means clustering algorithm, and demonstrated results for the Seoul metro area.
+The clustering of trips to determine skyport locations (cluster centroids) was limited to only three major routes within the city.
 In addition, there was no explicit optimization algorithm to minimize the aggregate travel time based on the trips data, and the clustering approach was essentially a heuristic.
-In this paper, we propose a more general and principled optimization framework (based on HLP) for optimizing the locations of skyports in any given city.
-As mentioned before in Section~\ref{sec:introduction}, motivated by survey results, we focus on airport transfers as a use case and optimize skyport locations for reducing the end-to-end travel time to airports\footnote{The survey in \cite{airbus} indicated that users were willing to pay more for air taxi services to avoid the negative consequences of ground transportation congestion leading to delays in airport transfers.}.
+Another similar study is that of \cite{raj}.
+They also looked at skyport placement, starting first with a comprehensive analysis of the demand requirements for skyport siting before diving into analysis involving k-means clustering approach.
+The authors only looked at demand within 1 mile of each skyport and ignored the access/egress times in the computation of the switch to air taxi.
+Also, the air taxi eligible demand accounts for only the trips with air taxi travel times at least 40\% less than the ground trip duration.
+These approaches do not exploit the spatial structures of multimodal paths (access, flight, and egress) connecting origins to destinations through different skyports located across an urban city.
+Considering the importance of access and egress ground transportation in the willingness to pay for such services (\citealp{Kreimeier_economic}), it is essential to consider the trade-offs between the time savings and the service cost in the skyport planning process.